Bedrifelek Kadın: Marriage

 Bedrifelek received a good education and married Abdul Hamid on 15 November 1868 in the Dolmabahçe Palace.
-A year after the marriage, on 11 January 1870, she gave birth to the couple's first child, a son, Şehzade Mehmed Selim, followed two years later by Zekiye Sultan, born on 21 January 1872.
+A year after the marriage, on 11 January 1870, she gave birth to the couple's first child, a son, Şehzade Mehmed Selim, followed two years later by a daughter, Zekiye Sultan, born on 21 January 1872.

 After Abdul Hamid's accession to the throne on 31 August 1876, she was given the title of the "Third Kadın".
 In 1877, Bedrifelek and other members of the imperial family settled in the Yıldız Palace, after Abdul Hamid moved there on 7 April 1877.
 Here on 12 February 1878, she gave birth to the couple's third child, a son, Şehzade Ahmed Nuri.
 At one point, however, she also suffered at least one miscarriage.
 In 1879 Abdülhamid divorced his Second Consort Nurefsun Kadın and Bedrifelek became Second Consort.

 Abdülhamid did not get along with Mehmed Selim and this damaged his relationship with Bedrifelek, because in order not to see his son he stopped visiting her and in public he treated her coldly.
 However, he respected her.
 Bedrifelek was known as a kind, thoughtful, smiling woman and got along well with all other consorts.

 On 16 September 1895, after the death of Abdul Hamid's first consort, Nazikeda Kadın, Bedrifelek was installed the first consort and chief consort with the title of "BaşKadin".
 After Rahime Perestu Sultan's death, adoptive mother and Valide Sultan, in 1906, she became the principal lady in the imperial harem.

 On 27 April 1909, Abdul Hamid was deposed, and sent into exile in Thessaloniki.
 Bedrifelek didn't followed him, and so remained in Istanbul.
 Following the 31 March Incident, there was the concrete possibility for Bedrifelek to become Valide Sultan because her son Mehmed Selim had been chosen as his father’s successor.
 In the end this did not happen and Abdülhamid II's half-brother Mehmed V became Sultan, and maybe for this reason she did not follow Abdülhamid to Thessaloniki.
 Abdul Hamid's whole family was expelled from Yıldız Palace, and most of them didn't even have a place to live in.
 Bedrifelek, and her sons, Selim, and Ahmed, initially settled in her daughter, Zekiye Sultan's mansion in Tarlabaşı, before she settled with her son Selim, in his mansion located in Serencebey.

 After Thessaloniki fell to Greece in 1912, Abdul Hamid returned to Istanbul, and settled in the Beylerbeyi Palace, where he died in 1918.